Linkedin Tips & Strategies

 • Location: The city where the event was held.

-• Dates: Select the duration of your involvement, which might just be the month of the conference.
+• Dates: Select the duration of your involvement.

 3. Click "Save."